 What are the signs that a betta fish is using the filter’s flow for play?

-- Energy: Active swimming and flaring fins in the flow without signs of stress.
+• Energy: Vigorous swimming and flaring fins in the current without stress indicators.

-- Engagement: Interactive movements with the water current or nearby tank decorations.
+• Engagement: Interaction with the water current or tank decorations signals play.

 Are there specific types of filters that are preferred by betta fish?

-- Low Flow Rate: Offer adjustable flow settings to maintain gentle water movement.
+• Low Flow Rate: Filters should allow for gentle water movement.